wareware/wareware/README.md

-# GenuineBlue tempate application for rails4.1
+# genuineblue tempate application for rails4.1

 ## Setup for development